 |6′ 4″||156 to 204 lbs.||205 to 245 lbs.||246 to 320 lbs.|

 Here are the simple steps to calculate your Body Mass Index:

 - First, multiply your height in meters (m) by itself

 - Now, divide your weight in kilograms (kg) by your step 1 result

 Demonstration of the Formula through Example

-To calculate the Body Mass Index for an adult with the height of 200 cm and weight of 75 kg, we first need to convert the height into meters.
+To calculate the Body Mass Index for an adult with a height of 200 cm and a weight of 75 kg, we first need to convert the height into meters.

 As there is 100 cm in a meter, we divide our figure by 100, which gives us 2m.

 Now, let us put the figures into the formula to calculate the Body Mass Index of a person: